patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ### General Meeting Notes:
 * At this week, we had one week until our presentation
+* NLP:
+* * We talked with Dr. Zutty about our issue with standalone tree evaluator.
+We were able to resolve it.
+As it turns out, the EMADE-304 branch was only updated for base EMADE, and not standalone tree evaluator.
+So, we would have to move changes from 1 over to the other in order to use standalone tree evaluator.
+* Modularity:
+* * Finished fixing ARL implementation bugs
+* * Found a logic bug with some ARL primitives that needs fixed, deals with "tuple index out of range"
+* * Have many members from the stocks team now, are trying to move forward with that side of things
+* NAS:
+* * Prepping for midterm presentation and doing runs
+* * Divided up slides
+* * Looking into how to push all of their code changes into a single branch
+* Image Processing:
+* * Made their input schema compatible with PACE
+* * tested NSGA-III with their new implementation
+* * Made some runs and bug fixes, but won't realistically be able to move them in until after their presentation

 ### Sub Team Meeting Notes
 * Accomplishments of Week: Debugging Merged changes, fully implementing eval methods, getting it to run w/ failures